These are heroes with occupations and businesses at the Plaza.

 - Weaksauce Weakness: When he uses a powerful spell, he falls apart and his skull has to re-collect himself.

-- Beary Friendly: He's a pretty friendly guy, but he can get on A.R.M.S.'S nerve with his drumming.
+- Beary Friendly: He's a pretty friendly guy, but he can get on R.M.S.'s nerves with his drumming and laziness.

-- Big Eater: He's always eating sometimes, and eating things he shouldn't have.
+- Big Eater: He's always eating, and sometimes eats things he shouldn't.

 - Expressive Shirt: The writing on his shirt changes offscreen to always say what's on his mind.